 Let’s take a moment to remember that Gartner prediction from a few years ago:

 By 2017, CMOs will spend more on IT than their counterpart CIOs.
 With the trend certainly still heading in that direction, it’s one you don’t want to overlook.

 Don’t focus on you.
 Focus on your prospects.
 You’re the expert here so it’s inevitable that you’re going to know more than they do, putting you in the strong position to provide value and demonstrate your worth to a prospect before they've even bought from you.

-Learn how to build an effective content strategy and plan in 40 steps.
+Learn how to plan, build and implement an effective content marketing strategy.

 You may well be sitting there thinking ‘that’s all well and good but how on earth do I change our content strategy to reflect this?’
 The answer is that it certainly doesn’t come overnight, and it takes real effort to produce content that stands out as remarkable in your field.

 Let’s take a look at three ways you can look to inject life into your content to boost conversions, fuel your inbound marketing strategy and meet business growth plans.

 The content marketing game certainly isn’t an easy one, and doing it without much thought can result in a high quantity of work (and resources) that is quickly rendered useless.
 Quality is key, and that doesn’t need to mean showing off your technical knowledge.
 Your prospects are looking to you as the experts who can help them to realise and solve their problems, they don’t need you to explain every technicality in between.

 Confidence in your capabilities as a business and as industry experts should show in all areas of your online presence to the point of being a standard expectation rather than a selling point to constantly re-iterate.